esctrionsit/snphub_tutorial/content/Basic_Usage/hapnet.md

 ## Panel ① on the left provides several options:
 - **Groups**: samples that divided into group(s) are wanted.
 Three ways are available as well.
 	- Pure sample name group list.
-Assume that we have samples `S1,S2,S3,S4`, and `S1,S2` are in a group called `G1`, while `S3,S4` in `G2`, a string like `G1{S1,S2},G2{S3,S4}` could be used as an input.
+Assume that we have samples `S1,S2,S3,S4`, and `S1,S2` are in a group called `G1`, while `S3,S4` in `G2`, a string such as `G1{S1,S2},G2{S3,S4}` could be used as an input.
 	- Pure group list.
-Assume that we have two pre-defined groups called `PG1` and `PG2`, a string like `PG1,PG2` could be used as an input.
+Assume that we have two pre-defined groups called `PG1` and `PG2`, a string such as `PG1,PG2` could be used as an input.
 	- Mixed list.
-String like `G1{S1,S2},PG1,PG2,G2{S3,S4}` is also able to use as an input.
+String such as `G1{S1,S2},PG1,PG2,G2{S3,S4}` is also able to use as an input.
 	- **Make sure** that `S1`, `S2`, `S3` and `S4` should **NOT** be contained in neither `PG1` nor `PG2`.

 - **Region**: a region is wanted here.
-Input format should be `chr:from-to`, like `chr1A:1-100`.
+Input format should be `chr:from-to`, such as `chr1A:1-100`.
 You could find all the available chromosomes and their maximum length in `SampleInfo` panel.
 Also, gene name is acceptable.

 - **Flanking region length**: when using the gene name as input, you may want some extra length in the upstream and downstream.
 Both ends of the region will be extended by the value here.